wuxxin/salt-shared/lxd/README.md

 ## security issue: user to group lxd

-+ adding a user to group lxd is equivalent (with more work) to a passwordless sudo
++ adding a user to group lxd is equivalent (with more work) to a passwordless sudo, aka. root
 + use sudo or be root while using lxc cmdline utility

 see: https://shenaniganslabs.io/2019/05/21/LXD-LPE.html